-- 1. Understand the concept of the marketing, 4-s of marketing and its application in real business situation, - 2.
-Analyse the business case studies and try to apply the theoretical learning into lifelong practice. - 3.
-Critically evaluate the appropriate alternatives and draw a solution. - 4.
-Communicate in oral and written form and prepare report - 5.
-Work in team and exhibit leadership skills - 6.
-Apply the marketing concepts and skills lifelong. - 1.
-Case Studies on Impact of marketing concepts and its applicability and bringing out the difference in Core Concepts of Marketing, Exchange concept, Production concept, Product concept, Sales/selling concept, Modern marketing concept, Societal marketing concept. - 2.
+- 1. Case Studies on Impact of marketing concepts and its applicability and bringing out the difference in Core Concepts of Marketing, Exchange concept, Production concept, Product concept, Sales/selling concept, Modern marketing concept, Societal marketing concept. - 2.
 Perform SWOT / PEST Analysis - 3.
 Case study on The Traditional 4Ps and The Modern Components of the Mix- The Additional 3Ps. - 4.
-Select a company having a multiple product line, For the selected company - o Analyse the product line and segmentation Market Positioning\ - o Product life cycle for the products - o Brand and Branding Strategy of the company

-- o Pricing for the products

-- o Distribution Management

-- o Promotion mix used by the company.

-- 5. Analyse the case study on any two of the

-- o Social Marketing, online marketing, direct marketing, services marketing, green marketing, Rural marketing; Consumerism
+Select a company having a multiple product line, For the selected company - Analyse the product line and segmentation Market Positioning - Product life cycle for the products - o Brand and Branding Strategy of the company - Pricing for the products - Distribution Management - Promotion mix used by the company. - 5.
+Analyse the case study on any two of the - Social Marketing, online marketing, direct marketing, services marketing, green marketing, Rural marketing; Consumerism